playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 Deletion of branches are only supported if the following conditions are met:

-- The branch as not been merged into another branch
+- The branch has not been merged into another branch
 - No branches have been created from this branch

 To delete a branch open the version control panel, select the branch you wish to delete and choose the "Delete this branch" option in the branch's drop-down menu.